LithoCoders/dailycpp/EffectiveModernC++/chapter8/Item_41_Consider_pass_by_value_for_copyable_parameters_that_are_cheap_to_move_and_always_copied.md

 There is no strict rules in this chapter.
-It is depend on your use case.
+It depends on your usecases.

 # Item 41: Consider pass-by-value for copyable parameters that are cheap to move and always copied

 ## Pass by value
 Nice to re-read item 25.
 Use std::move on rvalue references and std::forward on universal references.

 Let us consider a member function `Widget::addName()` copies its parameter into class's private container `names`.
 For efficiency, this function should copy lvalue arguments, but move rvalue arguments.
-Example: `push_back()` function of `std::vector` takes both lvalue and rvalue.
+Example: `push_back()` function of `std::vector` is overloaded taking both lvalue and rvalue references.

 ### Two functions do the same thing
 ```c++